-- Name: The column name you choose will display in the Klip Editor.
+- Name: The column name you choose will display in the Klip Editor and and when you are creating a PowerMetric.
 Name each column by entering a name or by selecting the column and hovering over the column name.
 You can also name your column using the 3-dot menu beside the column name.

-- Data Format: Choose one of the following data types for each column:
+- Data Format: You can either let us automatically set format or choose one of the following data types for each column:

-- Text: Textual data is denoted by ABC next to the column name.
+- Text: Textual data is indicated by ABC next to the column name.

-- Number: Numeric data is denoted by 123 next to the column name.
+- Number: Numeric data is indicated by 123 next to the column name.

-- Percentage: Data formatted as a percent is denoted by a percentage symbol, %, next to the column name.
-When choosing this data format, make sure to use the formula bar to convert percentage values to decimals between 0 and 1, if they are not already.
+- Percentage: Data formatted as a percent is indicated by a percentage symbol, %, next to the column name.
+When choosing this data format, use the formula bar to convert percentage values to decimals between 0 and 1, if they are not already.